community-libs/vaurien/docs/source/index.rst

     $ vaurien --http

 By default the server runs on port **8080** while the proxy runs on **8000**

+Once it runs, you can call it using cURL or any HTTP client.
+See the :ref:`apis`.

 Using Vaurien from the code